wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 3.0.4 =
+* Bug fix: Style conflicts with some themes resolved
+* Made friends with WPSupercache

 = 3.0.3 =
 * Bug fix: Style tags are now allowed in Custom Code box.